Choose Your Integration

 Conto SDK / REST API

-Choose the SDK or REST API when you own the agent runtime and want the most direct integration.- Best for custom backends, agent orchestration services, LangChain/OpenAI wrappers, and internal tools.
+Choose the SDK or REST API when you own the agent runtime and want the most direct integration.- Best for custom backends, agent orchestration services, LangChain/OpenAI wrappers, and custom tools.

 - Works well with both managed wallets and agent-held external wallets.